 On the death of his father in 1240, Dafydd succeeded him as ruler of Gwynedd.
 On 15 May he met his uncle Henry III at a great assembly at Gloucester, Henry knighted Dafydd, who rendered him homage for Gwynedd.
 Although Henry accepted his nephew's position as Prince of Gwynedd, he was not disposed to allow him to retain his father's conquests outside Gwynedd.

-As the relationship between uncle and nephew deteriorated, Dafydd sent ambassadors to the court of King Louis IX of France in attempt to form an alliance between France and Gwynedd.
-In August 1241, Henry invaded Gwynedd, and forced his nephew into submission.
-Under the terms of the Treaty of Gwerneigron, signed near St. Asaph on 29 August, Dafydd had to relinquish all his lands outside Gwynedd, and surrender his half-brother Gruffydd ap Llywelyn to the English king, who was imprsoned in the Tower of London.
+As the relationship between uncle and nephew deteriorated, Dafydd sent ambassadors to the court of King Louis IX of France in an attempt to form an alliance between France and Gwynedd.
+In August 1241, Henry invaded Gwynedd and forced his nephew into submission.
+Under the terms of the Treaty of Gwerneigron, signed near St. Asaph on 29 August, Dafydd had to relinquish all his lands outside Gwynedd, and surrender his half-brother Gruffydd ap Llywelyn to the English king, who was imprisoned in the Tower of London.
 Gruffydd later fell to his death in March 1244 while attempting an escape from the Tower by climbing down knotted sheets.

 Dafydd allied himself with other Welsh princes to attack English possessions in Wales.
 He experienced successes in the north of Wales and by March 1245 Dafydd had recovered the castle of Mold along with his former possessions in Flintshire.
-In August 1245 the English King Henry invaded Gwynedd again, Henry proceeded as far west as the river Conwy, and began the construction of a new castle at Deganwy.
-Dafydd entered into negotiation with Pope Innocent IV, which resulted in the Vatican recognized his right to rule north Wales.
+In August 1245 the English King Henry invaded Gwynedd again, Henry proceeded as far west as the River Conwy and began the construction of a new castle at Deganwy.
+Dafydd entered into negotiation with Pope Innocent IV, which resulted in the Vatican recognized his right to rule North Wales.
 This decision was, however, reversed in 1245.
 Fighting continued at Deganwy until Henry ran short of provisions, after which a truce was agreed upon and Henry's army returned to England in the autumn.

 Dafydd died at Abergwyngregyn, in February 1246.
 He was buried with his father at the abbey of Aberconwy.
 The writer of Brut y Tywysogyon described him as 'tarian Cymru' - the shield of Wales.
 The poet Dafydd Benfras composed an elegy in his honour.